 Integrating Boundary and Inventory into the SSP

-System Security Plan (SSP) Structure and Sections
+System Security Plan Structure and Sections

 Referencing Diagrams and Inventory in Control Responses